🤖 Tech News

 In terms of performance, Google’s internal and independent third-party evaluations put Gemini 2.5 Pro at the absolute top tier for graduate-level science and software engineering benchmarks:

-Benchmark Test Gemini 2.5 Pro (Deep Think) OpenAI GPT-5.5 Claude Fable 5
+Benchmark Test Gemini 2.5 Pro (Deep Think) OpenAI GPT-5 (Estimated) Claude Fable 5 Primary Capability Mode

 Pro Tip: For local deployment of open-weights models that compete in this space, check out Google’s newly released Gemma 4, which brings high-performance logic directly to consumer laptops without cloud dependency.